Dear readers of ADxS.org, please forgive the disruption.

 Dopamine antagonist

-co-administration of A2A agonist and D2 antagonist at such low doses that each was ineffective alone
+joint administration of A2A agonist and D2 antagonist in such low doses that they were ineffective on their own

 functional effects induced by D2 stimulation are attenuated